 Two ways of making tikkis

-I will made in two ways.
+I will make it in two ways.
 First one is simple aloo tikki and second one is famous aloo tikki chaat.

 Aloo tikki is only served with tamarind chutney or tomato ketchup, coriander chutney etc. You can have it like pakora.

-Some vendors add some extra things on it like small cubes of paneer, pomegranate seeds, sliced tomatoes, very finely chopped ginger, cabbage and beetroots etc. It enhances the flavour of tikki.
+Some vendors add some extra things to it like small cubes of paneer, pomegranate seeds, sliced tomatoes, very finely chopped ginger, cabbage and beetroots etc. It enhances the flavour of tikki.